 The Company also enters into interest rate swap contracts that allow commercial loan customers to effectively convert a variable-rate commercial loan agreement to a fixed-rate commercial loan agreement.
 Under these agreements, the Company enters into a variable-rate loan agreement with a customer in addition to an interest rate swap agreement, which serves to effectively swap the customer's variable-rate loan into a fixed-rate loan.
 The Company then enters into a corresponding swap agreement with a third party in order to economically hedge its exposure through the customer agreement.
-The interest rate swaps with both the customers and third parties are not designated as hedges under FASB ASC Topic 815, Derivatives and Hedging, and are marked to market through earnings.
-As the interest rate swaps are structured to offset each other, changes to the underlying benchmark interest rates considered in the valuation of these instruments do not result in an impact to earnings; however, there may be fair value adjustments related to credit quality variations between counterparties, which may impact earnings as required by FASB ASC Topic 820, Fair Value Measurements.
-The Company did not recognize any gains or losses in other income resulting from fair value adjustments during the years ended December 31, 2022 and 2021.
+The interest rate swaps with both the customers and third parties are not designated as hedges under FASB ASC Topic 815, "Derivatives and Hedging," and are marked to market through earnings.
+As the interest rate swaps are structured to offset each other, changes to the underlying benchmark interest rates considered in the valuation of these instruments do not result in an impact to earnings; however, there may be fair value adjustments related to credit quality variations between counterparties, which may impact earnings as required by FASB ASC Topic 820, "Fair Value Measurement."
+The Company did not recognize any gains or losses in other income resulting from fair value adjustments during the years ended December 31, 2023, 2022, and 2021.
+At December 31, 2023, we had notional amounts of \$174.9 million in interest rate swap contracts with customers and \$174.9 million in offsetting interest rate swap contracts with other financial institutions.
+The fair value of the swap contracts consisted of gross assets of \$17.3 million and gross liabilities of \$17.3 million recorded in "Other assets" and "Accrued taxes and other liabilities", respectively, in the accompanying consolidated balance sheet.

 Unfunded Commitments.
 The Bank enters into loan commitments and standby letters of credit in the normal course of its business.
 Loan commitments are made to meet the financing needs of our customers, while standby letters of credit commit the Bank to make payments on behalf of customers when certain specified future events occur.
 The credit risks associated with loan commitments and standby letters of credit are essentially the same as those involved in making loans to our customers.
 Accordingly, our normal credit policies apply to these arrangements.
 Collateral (e.g., securities, receivables, inventory, equipment, etc.) is obtained based on management's credit assessment of the customer.
-The credit risk associated with these commitments is evaluated in a manner similar to the allowance for loan losses.
+The credit risk associated with these commitments is evaluated in a manner similar to the allowance for credit losses.
 The reserve for unfunded loan commitments is included in "Accrued taxes and other liabilities" in the accompanying consolidated balance sheets.
-At December 31, 2022 and 2021, the reserve for unfunded loan commitments was \$0.4 million and \$0.7 million, respectively.
+At December 31, 2023 and 2022, the reserve for unfunded loan commitments was \$0.3 million and \$0.4 million, respectively.